thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 );
 ```

-And when the database is migrated backward, the following SQL command is executed in a database.
+And when the database is migrated backward, the `down()` function is translated into the following SQL command.

 ```sql
 DROP TABLE artists;
 ```

+### Exercise

+Turn to a neighbor and explain what the Knex migration system is in your own words.

 ## Why is the Knex migration system useful?